 OBSERVATIONS OF THE LDS RACE ESSAY

-In their gospel topics essay, Race and The Priesthood, the Church refers to the race ban as a “policy” based on “theories.”
+In its gospel topics essay, Race and The Priesthood, the Church refers to the race ban as a “policy” based on “theories.”
 Given the volumes of official Church statements and documents, many from standing prophets, such an approach seems disingenuous at best.
 LDS race doctrine was clearly taught and testified of as God’s will.
 While the Church has provided modern corrections and statements, the Church has never apologized for the harm they unnecessarily imposed.

 The source for quote #9 in the essay – “have [all] the privilege and more” – is taken from a speech Brigham Young delivered as Governor, to the Utah Legislature on February 5, 1852.
 (The full speech is available by selecting the link in the essay resources) It is important to view Brigham’s comments in true context to consider if the use of this brief quote misrepresents Brigham’s actual message.